raccoongang/xblock-video/README.md

 [wistia-xblock]: https://appsembler.com/blog/why-open-edx-needs-an-alternative-video-xblock/
 [see the Github repo]: https://github.com/appsembler/xblock-wistia

-Appsembler and Raccoon Gang will be co-presenting [a talk about the video-xblock] at the Open edX Con 2017 in Madrid.
+Appsembler and Raccoon Gang presented [a talk about the video-xblock] at the Open edX Con 2017 in Madrid.

 [a talk about the video-xblock]: https://openedx2017.sched.com/event/9zf6/lightning-talks